herneri/openboard/README.md

 Light, libre image board technology written in vanilla PHP that can be slightly customized.

+The basic features of an image board are supported:

+* Numerous boards
+* Posts with images
+* Comments (with optional images) on posts
+* Admin features to manage posts
+* Block specific IP addresses

+These features are handled through a REST API, so different frontends can be used for one instance.
+However, openboard comes with a simple web frontend.

 ## Tech Stack

 ### Frontend

 HTML, CSS, basic and unrequired JavaScript.
-This is the default but it can be replaced with any frontend interface thanks to openboard's utilization of microservices.
+This is the default interface but it can be replaced as mentioned earlier.

 ### Backend